Republicans nominate Steve Scalise to be House speaker but struggle to unite quickly and elect him

 The hard-right coalition of lawmakers that ousted McCarthy, R-Calif., has shown what an oversize role a few lawmakers can have in choosing his successor.

-“I am not thrilled with either choice right now,” said Rep. Ken Buck, R-Colo., who voted to oust McCarthy.

-It’s unclear whether Scalise can amass the votes that would be needed from almost all Republicans to overcome the Democratic opposition.
+In a floor vote, Scalise would need to amass votes from almost all Republicans to overcome the Democratic opposition.
 Usually, the majority needed would be 218 votes, but there are currently two vacant seats, dropping the threshold to 217.

 Many Republicans want to prevent the spectacle of a messy House floor fight like the grueling January brawl when McCarthy became speaker.